Table of Contents

 What tax models are commonly used for cannabis taxation?

-How does cannabis tax revenue impact local economies?
+How does cannabis revenue impact local economies?

 What does the future hold for cannabis taxation?